NorMambo/Gitlab-project-tracker-Oauth/README.md

-# B3 Production
+# Gitlab-Issue-Tracker-Oauth

-## Grading:
+## Functionality:
-- The user can track all of their projects.
+- The user can track all of their GitLab projects.
 - The user can see issue state changes in real time (and change) the issue state.
 - The user can see issue labels changes in real time (and change) the issue labels.
 - The user can see issue emoji changes in real time (and change) the issue emojis.